The controlled SWAP test for determining quantum entanglement: Background

+The most commonly used method for determining entanglement is quantum state tomography.
 Quantum state tomography builds a system's density matrix entry by entry in order to derive its entanglement.
-A large ensemble of identical states is prepared to carry out the required number of measurements. \cite{tomog,matrix,tomog2}.
+A large ensemble of identical states is prepared to carry out the required number of measurements \cite{tomog,matrix,tomog2}.
 The density matrix grows exponentially with the system size and so this method becomes unfavourable for large systems.
 For an $n$-qubit state, the number of measurements required is typically \cite{scalable,tomog2} in the order of $3^n$.

-If only the entanglement of the system is of interest, there are alternative methods that are more efficient.
+If only the entanglement of the system is of interest, there are alternative methods that are arguably more efficient.
 Entanglement witnesses are functionals of a state's density matrix that can be directly measured and determine whether a state is entangled.
 To obtain the witness of an $n$-qubit state, as few as $2n - 1$ measurements are required.
-However, the witness must be optimised for the state, and so this is not a general method. \cite{twon,nature2,construction}.
-Tomography and entanglement witnesses are the most widely used methods for detecting and measuring entanglement.
-Many attempts have been made to improve upon these methods in terms of efficiency and generality.
+However, the witness must be optimised for the state, and so this is not a general method \cite{twon,nature2,construction}.

-The experiment in Walborn \textit{et al.} \cite{nature} ascertains the degree of entanglement of two-qubit states with only measurements of the final polarisation.
-The setup is able to detect and distinguish Bell states; the probability of measuring the $\ket{\Psi^-}$ Bell state is then related to the concurrence.
-Thousands of measurements are needed to achieve sufficient count rates.
-Proof of concept for any number of qubits is provided by Harrow and Montanaro \cite{Merlin}.
-Further proposals include Ekert \textit{et al.} \cite{eigen} which is also based on the controlled SWAP test detailed in Section \ref{sec:equalSWAP}, and Amaro \textit{et al.} \cite{betterwitness} which is an improved witness-based method.
+Many attempts have been made to improve upon the above methods in terms of efficiency and generality.
+The experiment in Walborn \textit{et al.}~\cite{nature} determines how entangled two-qubit states are by measuring only the final polarisation.
+This method is able to detect and distinguish Bell states; the probability of measuring the $\ket{\Psi^-}$ Bell state is then related to the concurrence to quantify the entanglement.
+Thousands of measurements are needed to achieve sufficient statistics.
+Theory extending this method to any number of qubits is provided by Harrow and Montanaro \cite{Merlin}.
+Further proposals include Ekert \textit{et al.}~\cite{eigen} which is also based on the controlled SWAP test for state comparison, and Amaro \textit{et al.}~\cite{betterwitness} which is an improved witness-based method.